Global Finance leaders from 41 different countries in Abu Dhabi for the fifth edition of ADGM's Fintech Abu Dhabi Festival

 Commenting on this year's Festival, His Excellency Ahmed Jasim Al Zaabi, Chairman of ADGM, said: "Given the rapid pace of transformation across the financial services sector, continued knowledge-sharing on how best to address and embrace these changes is crucial.
 We at ADGM take great pride in hosting the region's largest Fintech festival alongside esteemed colleagues, respected decision makers, and leading financial sector and Fintech representatives.
 This year's Fintech Abu Dhabi Festival will bear no exception to past editions in its aspiration to be inspiring, thought-provoking, and transformative, underpinned by a commitment to highlight Abu Dhabi as a global capital for financial innovation, investment, and regulatory excellence."

+The 2021 edition of the Festival has taken a significant step forward in growth and influence as a global platform, and for the first time will host the CEOs and Chairmen of multiple major financial institutions as well as the founders of some of the world's most promising start-ups.

+The Festival will be presented as an invite-only, leadership first physical forum in the ADGM, with digital broadcast.
+The physical gathering is set to be the most influential gathering of financial leadership in the region in 2021.

-ADGM welcomes all interested participants to register for the virtual event here.
+ADGM welcomes all interested participants to register for the virtual event here and to be part of the conversations shaping the future of finance.

 SOURCE ADGM